 Other than his remarkable stats, another noticeable feature of Davis is his unibrow.
 He is so well-known for his connected brow that the professional basketball player decided to trademark the words “Fear The Brow” and “Raise The Brow” in 2012.

 Davis might be taking advantage of his unibrow, but we are keeping our fingers crossed that he will not do the same with his teeth, particularly his lower teeth which are horribly lined up.
-His teeth may not play a part in his games, but malpositioned teeth can affect the bite, susceptibility to the decay of the teeth, and other dental problems that can do more harm than good to his health.
+His teeth may not play a part in his games, but malpositioned teeth can affect his bite.
+They may also contribute to tooth decay and other dental problems that can do more harm than good to his health.

-There is something about NBA players and teeth gap.
+There is something about NBA players and tooth gaps.

 And Andre Drummond was, at one point, part of the teeth-gap club in the NBA.
 Unlike other players who shrug off their teeth gap, Drummond has undertaken a measure to get rid of his gap – dental braces.

-In an interview with men’s magazine GQ, he shared that he has always wanted to do something about his teeth gap and he did it for his psyche.
+In an interview with men’s magazine GQ, he shared that he has always wanted to do something about his gap, and he did it for his psyche.

-Standing at six-feet-11-inches, Andre Jamal Drummond is Detroit Pistons’ center and was part of the national team who represented the United States at the 2014 FIBA Basketball World Cup.
+Standing at six-feet-11-inches, Andre Jamal Drummond is Detroit Pistons’ center and represented the United States at the 2014 FIBA Basketball World Cup.